-First, try to install the latest version of the drivers for your sound board.
-You can enable a disabled device by taking the following steps:

-- 1. Select "Start"-"Control Panel"-"Sound". - 2.
-Select the "Playback" or "Recording" tab. - 3.
-Right-click in the device list, and select "Show Disabled Devices".

-4. For each disabled device: select the device, click the "Properties" button, and select "Use this device (enable)" from the drop-down list.
+- Check whether your acoustics are plugged into the sound board. - Try to install the latest version of the drivers for your sound board. - Enable a disabled device by taking the following steps: - 1.
+On the Playback tab, right-click in the device list, and select "Show Disabled Devices". - 2.
+For each disabled device: select the device, click the "Properties" button, and select "Use this device (enable)" from the drop-down list.